Clyde Refinery

 The Clyde Refinery was a crude oil refinery located in Clyde, New South Wales, Australia, operating between 1925 and 2013.
 At the time of its closure it had a refinery capacity of 85000 oilbbl/d and was the oldest operating oil refinery in Australia.
-It was operated by Shell Refining (Australia) Pty Ltd and owned by the Royal Dutch Shell.
+It was operated by Shell Australia.

 History

 The Clyde Refinery was built by John Fell and Company Pty Ltd in 1925.
 It was constructed largely from plant and materials relocated from a shale oil refinery the company had operated at Newnes and old shale retorts at Torbane, both north of Lithgow.
-The refinery was purchased by Shell in 1928, who would continue to operate the refinery throughout the rest of its existence.
-The refinery was located in Clyde where the Parramatta River and the Duck River converge, 16 km west of the Sydney CBD.
+The refinery was purchased by Shell Australia in 1928, who would continue to operate the refinery throughout the rest of its existence.
+The refinery was located in Clyde where the Parramatta River and the Duck River converge, 16 km west of the Sydney central business district.

 In 1948 Shell opened the first major bitumen refinery in Australia at Clyde, with a production capacity of 35,000 tons p/a of bitumen and 10,000 tons p/a of finished lubricants.
 The plant had originally been planned in 1938 but construction was delayed due to World War 2.

 The refinery was expanded significantly between 1959 and 1968, as part of Australia's post war industrial growth.
 This included the construction of a Catalytic Reforming Unit or Platformer in 1958, a High Vacuum Distillation Unit (HVU) in 1962, a Catalytic Cracking Unit (CCU) and a Polymerisation Unit in 1963, an Alkylation Unit and a Sulphur Recovery Unit in 1964 and a new Crude Distillation Unit (CDU) in 1967.
 By the end of 1968 the refinery's workforce had grown to over 1,000 employees, including 120 maintenance workers.
 Shell deliberately hired a large number of ex-naval personnel to work at the refinery in this period, leading to the site being jokingly referred to as 'HMAS Clyde'.

 The expansion of the refinery continued into the 1970s, albeit at a slower rate, with the commissioning of an additional Platformer Unit in 1971 and a second Sulphur Recovery Unit in 1978.
 The refinery was also the site of the first polypropylene (PP) plant in Australia, which was commissioned by Shell in 1970–1971 and had a capacity of 25,000 tonnes per year.